Bodinayakkanur railway station: History

+During 1909 a narrow-gauge railway line was surveyed between Kodaikanal Road railway station to Kumily Lower Camp via Nilakottai, Periyakulam, Theni, Cumbum.
+It had several branch lines in-between Periyakulam to Kodaikanal foothills and theni to Kottagudi.
+Near Kottagudi, the Kundala Valley Railway line's Topslip railway station is present at a distance of 5 km.
+This railway line has never been laid.

+The current railway line alignment between Theni railway station to Bodinayakkanur railway station follows the same alignment of the old railway line alignment which was surveyed during 1910 between Theni to Kottagudi branch railway line.
+The new railway line is constructed from Theni to Madurai Junction later in 1928 as Madurai – Bodinayakkanur branch line, now this line is exist and is currently runs in broad gauge and now under electrification.

 Location and layout

 The railway station is located off the Railway Station Road in Suburaj Nagar, Bodinayakkanur.
 The nearest bus depot is located in Bodinayakkanur while the nearest airport is Madurai Airport, situated 87 km away in Madurai.

 Lines

 The station is the terminus of Madurai–Bodinayakkanur line.
-Currently it is under gauge conversion from metre gauge to broad gauge.
+Currently it is converted from metre gauge to broad gauge.
 The metre-gauge tracks have already been removed.